Sublingual Immunotherapy Research

 Journal of Asthma and Allergy, 2011

 SLIT has gained ample evidence of efficacy and safety and in some European countries is currently used more frequently than SCIT.
-Apart from its better safety profile, the advantages of SLIT over SCIT are with regard to compliance, which is higher because SLIT does not need to be administered in a medical setting, and cost-effectiveness, because the cost of the injections is not involved.
+Apart from its better safety profile, the advantages of SLIT over SCIT are with regard to compliance, which is higher because SLIT does not need to be administered in a medical setting, and cost-effectiveness (cost of allergy drops can be lower because the cost of the injections is not involved).

 Sublingual Immunotherapy in Allergic Rhinitis